 Types of Check Fraud

-It’s good that checkbooks are becoming extinct, as there are many dangers when paying with them.
-Still, even in the current age of online and mobile banking, there are several types of check fraud to be aware of when you carry a checkbook around with you.
+It’s a good thing that checkbooks are becoming extinct, because there are many dangers when paying with them.
+Still, even in the current age of online and mobile banking, there are several types of check fraud you should be aware of when you carry a checkbook around.

-The danger of personal checks is that one single check can contain a person’s whole financial story on it.
-How so?
-Checks usually display a person’s name, address, bank name, checking account routing number and account number.
+The danger of personal checks is that one single check can contain a person’s whole financial story.
+Checks display plenty of personal information including a bank account number.
 With this information, anyone can take over your account or purchase items with your money.

 Many websites allow for the purchasing of items with your bank’s name, routing number, account number and billing address.
-Many sites do not verify the true identity behind these accounts, so someone with your checking information could make fraudulent purchases.
+But not all sites guarantee that they verify the true identity behind these accounts, so someone with your checking information could make fraudulent purchases.

 Account takeover is one of the more prevalent forms of identity theft.
-It happens when a thief gets ahold of your financial information, then changes the mailing address and wipes your bank account clean before you even realize a cent is missing.
+Account takeover happens when a thief gets a hold of your financial information then changes the mailing address and wipes your bank account clean before you even realize a cent is missing.

-Another type of check fraud is check washing.
-Check washing was a huge problem a decade ago, and it still exists today.
-Many inks are simple to remove from checks, allowing the thief to write in his own amount.
+Check washing was a major problem in the past, and it still exists today.
+Many inks are easy to remove from checks, allowing the thief to write in a different amount.
 If you do not have the means to prove that you never wrote the stolen check, then you could be held liable for the amount for which the check was fraudulently written.

 Checks Can Make You a Danger to Yourself

 One more possible danger of carrying and using checks is the danger of yourself to your own finances.
-Since checks can be used to pay for items at the time they’re written, you do not necessarily need to have the money in your account at that time.
+Checks can be used to pay for items at the time they’re written — even if the checking account doesn’t actually hold enough funds to cover the amount of the check.

-Known as “paperhanging,” writing a check when you know you don’t have the money — and hoping to have a bigger balance by the time the check finally clears — is is a dangerous practice.
-Writing checks for funds you don’t have is financially irresponsible and also a type of fraud and can lead to bounced checks, bank overdraft fees and other charges that can put your checking account and savings at risk.
+But writing a check when you know you don’t have the money — and hoping to have a bigger balance by the time the check finally clears — is is a dangerous practice.
+Writing checks for funds you don’t have is financially irresponsible and also a type of fraud that can lead to bounced checks, bank overdraft fees and other charges that can put your checking account and savings at risk.

 How to Protect Yourself From Check Fraud

-The best way to protect yourself from the dangers personal checks pose is to stop using them cold turkey, which is certainly not a hard thing to do in this age of online and mobile banking.
-Learn how to pay bills online through your bank account, which is actually more safe and secure than sending a check, a lot less time consuming and saves on postage costs.
-I even pay my tithing to my church online; I just enter in my church’s information and address, and my bank sends them a check every time I pay.
+The best way to prevent check fraud and protect yourself from the dangers posed by personal checks is to stop using them, which is not a hard thing to do in this age of online and mobile banking.
+Learn how to pay bills online through your bank account, which is actually safer and more secure than sending a check, a lot less time-consuming, and saves on postage costs.

 Personal checks and checkbooks might be going out of style, but the dangers behind them are still alarmingly real and growing.
-To keep yourself and your finances safe, stay away from checks all together.
-Technology is such now that there is no need to carry a checkbook anymore.
+To keep yourself and your finances safe, stay away from checks and opt for alternative payment methods.
+Today, technology is such that there is no need to carry a checkbook anymore.